fyrox-book/fyrox-book.github.io/src/fyrox/scripting/plugin.md

 is responsible for script registration (`fn register`) and creating the actual game instance (`fn create_instance`).

 - `register` - called once on start allowing you to register your scripts. **Important:** You must register all your scripts here, otherwise the engine (and the editor) will know nothing about them.
+Also, you should register loaders for your custom resources here.
+See [Custom Resource chapter](../resources/custom.md) more info.
 - `create_instance` - called once, allowing you to create actual game instance.
 It is guaranteed to be called once, but _where_ it is called is implementation-defined.
 For example, the editor will **not** call this method, it does not create any game instance.
-The method has `override_scene` parameter, in short it is a handle to a scene that must be used by your game instead of any other scenes.
+The method has `scene_path` parameter, in short it is a path to a scene that is currently opened in the editor (it will be `None` if either there's no opened scene or your game was started outside the editor).
 It is described in [Editor and Plugins](#editor-and-plugins) section down below.

 The game structure (`struct Game`) implements a `Plugin` trait which can execute actual game logic in one of its methods:

 - `on_deinit` - it is called when the game is about to shut down.
 Can be used for any clean up, for example logging that the game has closed.
-- `update` - it is called each frame at a stable rate (usually 60 Hz) after the plugin is created and fully initialized.
-It is the main place where you should put _object-independent_ game logic, any other logic should be added via scripts.
+- `update` - it is called each frame at a stable rate (usually 60 Hz, but can be configured in the Executor) after the plugin is created and fully initialized.
+It is the main place where you should put _object-independent_ game logic (such as user interface handling, global application state management, etc.), any other logic should be added via scripts.
 - `on_os_event` - it is called when the main application window receives an event from the operating system, it can be any event such as keyboard, mouse, game pad events or any other events.
 Please note that as for `update` method, you should put here only _object-independent_ logic.
-Scripts can catch window events too.
+Scripts can catch OS events too.
 - `on_ui_message` - it is called when there is a message from the user interface, it should be used to react to user actions (like pressed buttons, etc.)
+- `on_graphics_context_initialized` - it is called when a graphics context was successfully initialized.
+This method could be used to access the renderer (to change its quality settings, for instance).
+You can also access a main window instance and change its properties (such as title, size, resolution, etc.).
+- `on_graphics_context_destroyed` - it is called when the current graphics context was destroyed.
+It could happen on a small number of platforms, such as Android.
+Such platforms usually have some sort of suspension mode, in which you are not allowed to render graphics, to have a "window", etc.
+- `before_rendering` - it is called when the engine is about to render a new frame.
+This method is useful to perform offscreen rendering (for example - [user interface](../ui/rendering.md#offscreen-rendering)).
+- `on_scene_begin_loading` - it is called when the engine starts to load a game scene.
+This method could be used to show a progress bar or some sort of loading screen, etc.
+- `on_scene_loaded` - it is called when the engine successfully loaded a game scene.
+This method could be used to add custom logic to do something with a newly loaded scene.

 ## Control Flow